What is an all-party parliamentary group?

 The APPG meets regularly as part of its work.
 Details of previous and upcoming meetings are below.
-If you're interested in attending please book your place by contacting Jackie on [email protected].
+If you're interested in attending please express your interest by contacting Leigh on [email protected].
 Please be aware that places are limited.

-Meeting on 12th July 2022 at 2.00 - 3.00 pm in person at the Houses of Parliament to explore engagement between faith communities and statutory agencies.
-Speakers are Colin Bloom, Faith Engagement Advisor, and Professor Gordon Lynch, University of Kent.
-To register a place contact [email protected]
+The APPG met on 12th July 2022 in person at the Houses of Parliament to explore engagement between faith communities and statutory agencies.
+Speakers were Colin Bloom, Faith Engagement Advisor, and Professor Gordon Lynch, University of Kent.
+Minutes of the meeting can be found here.

 The APPG met on 2 November 2021 to consider it's first area of focus.
 Co-Chairs Janet Daby MP and Bishop Viv Faull invited attendees to input into which subject area should be explored by the APPG, with contributions from Professor Gordon Lynch, University of Kent and Justin Humphreys, CEO & Head of Safeguarding Development at Thirtyone:eight.
 It was agreed that the first inquiry will be on the engagement between faith communities and statutory partners in relation to safeguarding work.
 Minutes of the meeting can be found here

 The inaugural meeting of the group, which was held online, included introductions, an outline of the group's purpose, and the election of officers for the group.